Matewan, Mingo County, West Virginia

 2014 – current

 Southern West Virginia is in the heart of historic Appalachian coal country, now the locus of mountaintop removal strip mining.
-April of 1912 saw the beginning of a series of violent conflicts between mine owners, private police, and striking miners and families as a unionization effort in the region sparked a broader struggle for essential human rights and dignity.
-This era of confrontations would later be called the “West Virginia Mine Wars”, culminating in the summer of 1921 at the Battle of Blair Mountain, the largest armed rebellion on U.S. soil since the American Civil War.
+April of 1912 saw the beginning of a series of violent conflicts between coal mine operators, the private police that they employed, and striking miners and families as a unionization effort in the region sparked a broader struggle for essential human rights and dignity.
+This era of confrontations and guerilla warfare would later be called the “West Virginia Mine Wars”, culminating in the summer of 1921 at the Battle of Blair Mountain, the largest armed insurrection on U.S. soil since the American Civil War.

 From the Museum’s Mission Statement:

 “The museum will preserve and interpret artifacts and historical records of the local communities affected by the Mine Wars, exploring historical events from multiple perspectives through the lives of ordinary people.
 The West Virginia Mine Wars Museum is dedicated to educating the public about the events of the Mine Wars era, including the history of the United Mine Workers of America in the local area; the Paint Creek-Cabin Creek Strike of 1912-1913; the 1920 Matewan Massacre; and the 1921 Miners March leading to Battle of Blair Mountain.
 Finally, it aims to educate youth, promote heritage tourism, and foster local economic development.”